LabiciIvan/Learning/README.md

 7. Refactorin index.html
    .In index.html change next things:

-   - remove evertything starting line 13 to ending line 40.
+   - remove evertything starting line 13 to ending line 40. (ok)
-   - unlink task_one and task_two CSS/JS files and delete this files from their folders.
+   - unlink task_one and task_two CSS/JS files and delete this files from their folders. (ok)
-   - renamed js and css files of index.html, from Index.css to index.css.
+   - renamed js and css files of index.html, from Index.css to index.css. (ok)

 8. Creating Components folder.